cynliuys/webProg-final-FashionCeiba/README.md

 # [107-2] Web Programming Final - Fashion Ceiba
-This project was developed by [JacksonHsieh](https://github.com/hsiehjackson), [CynthiaYLiu](https://github.com/CynthiaYLiu), and [PierreSue](https://github.com/PierreSu).
+This project was developed by [Jackson Hsieh](https://github.com/hsiehjackson), [Cynthia Liu](https://github.com/CynthiaYLiu), and [Pierre Sue](https://github.com/PierreSu).
 You can view this project on the browser through the following link [Fashion-Ceiba](https://fashion-ceiba.herokuapp.com/) and see the demonstration video by opening [Demo-video](https://youtu.be/NDc-VVZYLH0).

 ![image](https://github.com/CynthiaYLiu/Fashion-Ceiba/blob/master/img/68747470733a2f2f692e696d6775722e636f6d2f733341593361752e6a7067.jpeg)